-How Unemployment is Determined in California
+How Unemployment Is Determined in California

-Filing for unemployment is a very good safety net most Americans can use should they be unemployed due to no fault of themselves.
+Filing for unemployment is a very good safety net most Americans can use should they be unemployed due to no fault of their own.
 While the amounts that are awarded are different from state to state, in most cases, the determination remains similar.
 In California, key factors in determining this are:

 - Did you quit?